ChiWang03/Various-Data-Science-Projects/README.md

 - Seaborn and Plotly visualizations for the SierraLeoneAIMS data set.
 - the Notebook cannot visualize plotly graphs, so click on the link to the plotly website to visualize.

+Natural Language Processing for fun
+- Preprocessing data and looking at frequencies on the wine data set and web pages